yayinternet/cs193x-course/info.md

 ## Honor code

 The web is an unusual platform in that you can view the source code for every website that you visit.
-A common (and encouraged) way to improving your web programming skills is to view the source and inspect the code of interesting websites on the internet.
+A common and encouraged way to improve your web programming skills is to view the source and inspect the code of interesting websites on the internet.

 With that in mind, here are a few specific guidelines for viewing and sharing code in this class: